BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 # [Introduction](#introduction)
 </summary>

 Welcome to my NFT auction workshop!
-This workshop will teach you the basics of programming a NFT auction using the reach programming language.
+This workshop will teach you the basics of programming an NFT auction using the reach programming language.
 Reach is a powerful and easy to use programming language that is perfect for creating NFT auctions.
 This workshop will cover the following topics:

 1. Common Terminologies.